-According to court papers, plaintiff Patsy Lance is the administratrix for the estate of her daughter, Catherine deceased Lance.
+According to court papers, plain-Patsy Lance is administratrix for the estate of her deceased daughter, Catherine Lance.
 Catherine Lance took the Wyeth diet drug Redux from January to April 1997, court papers said.
 Catherine Lance died from complications related to primary pulmonary hypertension.
 Redux was withdrawn from the market in September 1997.